heejunyoon/heejunyoon.github.io/_projects/1_1_thesis.md

 ## Overview

-For my Master’s degree thesis, I developed a **lightweight twin network-based defect detection system** for **IC substrates**.
+For my Master’s degree thesis {% cite thesis %}, I developed a **lightweight twin network-based defect detection system** for **IC substrates**.
 This system is designed to be robust against mis-registration and characteristic differences, ensuring high accuracy and reliability in real-time semiconductor inspections.

 ## Objectives